Skip to main content

 Willie Edward Taylor Carver Jr.'s book "Gay Poems for Red States" will be honored at the 2024 Stonewall Book Award.
 Courtesy KY Press

 LEXINGTON, Ky.
-(May 17, 2024) — "Gay Poems for Red States," written by advocate, educator, poet and author Willie Edward Taylor Carver Jr. will be honored at the 2024 Stonewall Book Award – Barbara Gittings Literature Award ceremony, which will be held July 1 at the Marriott Marquis
+(May 17, 2024) — "Gay Poems for Red States," written by advocate, educator, poet and author Willie Edward Taylor Carver Jr. will be honored at the 2024 Stonewall Book Award – Barbara Gittings Literature Award ceremony, which will be held July 1 at the Marriott Marquis Hotel in

 By Jenny Wells-Hosley